Roaming charges after Brexit

 What is data roaming?

-When you use your mobile phone abroad to access the internet, it uses mobile network data in that country.
-That’s called data roaming.
-Every time you connect to the internet to check your email, Facebook account or to use Google Maps, for example, you’re using data.
+Data roaming is when you use your mobile phone abroad to access the internet and use the mobile network data in that country.
+Every time you connect to the internet to check your email, Facebook or use Google Maps, for example, you’re using data.

-When the UK left the EU, UK mobile users lost access to EU free roaming rules, which ban mobile network providers from levying additional roaming charges in the EU and European Economic Area (EEA).
-The guarantee of free roaming for UK mobile users in 27 destinations in the EU, plus EEA countries Norway, Iceland and Liechtenstein, ended at the close of the Brexit transition period on 1 January 2021.
+When the UK left the EU, UK mobile users were no longer covered by EU free-roaming rules, which ban mobile network providers from levying additional roaming charges in the EU and European Economic Area (EEA).

 Can I use my mobile in the EU?